tkrebes/nilrt-snac/README.md

 # Design

 This tool...
-* is not (yet) officially supported by NI.
-* is only designed to work on NILRT versions 10.3 or later.
+* is only designed to work on NILRT versions 11.0 or later.
 	* `grep 'ID=' /etc/os-release`
 * only works in runmode.
 It will refuse to run from safemode.
 * requires a network connection to the internet.